ndr-qef/caskroom.github.io/README.md

 # http://caskroom.io
-The website of [Homebrew Cask](https://github.com/phinze/homebrew-cask), a command-line interface for the administration of Mac applications.
+The website of [homebrew-cask](https://github.com/phinze/homebrew-cask), a command-line interface for the administration of Mac applications.

 ## Setup